 Remote Work Has Changed the Game

 The expansion of remote and hybrid work has been a genuine breakthrough for people with SCI.
 Working from home can eliminate the commute, the building-accessibility problem, and much of the fatigue and logistics around transfers and bathroom access — opening up careers that once felt out of reach.
-It's worth targeting remote-friendly fields and employers in your search.
+Target remote-friendly fields and employers in your search.

 How to Start